 The long-term effects of social engineering on any business type are more long-lasting and not apparent than the short-term impact.

 After a successful social engineering attack, if the attacker has gotten his hands on the customer data or any personal information, the customer trust and reputational damage must occur.
-Additionally, in this situation, it impacts the organisation to fulfil the legal requirements and lawsuits in the form of penalties that vary from €20 million (about £18 million) to 4% of annual global turnover.
+Additionally, in this situation, it impacts the organisation to fulfil the legal requirements and lawsuits in penalties that vary from €20 million (about £18 million) to 4% of annual global turnover.
 This gets more severe in large amounts of data theft that takes a year to regain the reputation and customer trust and settle down the lawsuits.

-Similarly, in the earlier mentioned case of a ransomware attack, the short-term impact can turn into the long-term effect if the attacker has gotten his access to another network or infrastructure and plans to maintain his foothold or install a backdoor and C2C server to steal or spy on organisation activities.
+Similarly, in the earlier mentioned case of a ransomware attack, the short-term impact can turn into the long-term effect if the attacker has gotten access to another network or infrastructure and plans to maintain his foothold or install a backdoor and C2C server to steal or spy on organisation activities.
 It is especially beneficial in the case of supply chain attacks.
 The advanced threat attackers choose to hide their identity after gaining access to the network and complete their suspicious mission while remaining in the environment for months and sometimes for years.